kunitaya/anaconda3-dev/README.md

 # anaconda3-dev
-The Anaconda3(python) environment which is made by Docker-Compose
+The Anaconda3(python) dev-environment which is made by Docker-Compose

 ### Prerequisite package
 * Docker & Docker Compose